 This chapter provides a basic introduction to the Sequence Analyzer mode.

-- Sequence Analyzer Introduction - Sequence Setup
+The chapter topics are: Sequence Analyzer Introduction Sequence Setup

 Sequence Analyzer Introduction

 The Sequence Analyzer mode makes it possible to define, save, and execute a series of data acquisitions (controlled by the analyzer list sequencer) and/or a series of RF stimulus outputs (controlled by the source list sequencer).
 This defined series of acquisitions and/or outputs is known as a sequence.